Vanley/polaris/polaris-react/src/components/FullscreenBar/README.md

 # Fullscreen bar

-The Fullscreen bar is a header component that should be presented at the top of an app when it is in fullscreen mode.
-This is designed to ensure a uniform placement for a button to exit that mode.
+The fullscreen bar is a header component that should be presented at the top of an app when it is in fullscreen mode.
+This is designed to ensure uniform placement for a button to exit that mode.
 The Fullscreen bar can be customized by adding `children`.

 ---

 ## Best practices

-The Fullscreen bar component should:
+The fullscreen bar component should:

-- Be presented when an App is in fullscreen mode as a means of exiting that mode.
+- Be presented when an app is in fullscreen mode as a means of exiting that mode
-- Fire an action to exit fullscreen mode.
+- Fire an action to exit fullscreen mode

 ---